DenisMal00/rossmann-sales-engine/README.md

 ---

+## The Power of Data at Scale
+The core of this project is built to handle significant data complexity:

+* **Efficient Learning**: The model was trained on a high-granularity dataset, capturing essential sales patterns, holiday effects, and regional dynamics.
+* **Store-Specific Logic**: The system accounts for the unique identity of every store, considering its competitive landscape and assortment strategy.
+* **Practical Business Value**: In retail, even small forecasting errors can lead to inventory issues.
+This tool helps mitigate uncertainty by modeling recurring seasonal patterns and periodic market fluctuations.

+---

 ## MLOps & Persistence
 The system integrates **MLflow** to manage the model lifecycle with a "Champion vs Challenger" logic: